StarryBar/image_synthesis-WGAN-/README.md

 ## Instruction
-This project aimed to use cifar10, mnist, customized dataset to generate new images You can just load the *.ipython file within each folder and reproduce the result.
+This project aimed to use cifar10, mnist, customized dataset to generate new images

+Load the *.ipython file within each folder and reproduce the result.

 ## Datasets
 We built our PG-GAN model from MINST, CIFAR-10, Unknown dataset.